 - 2.2.1.
 Elevated particle counts may sometimes be assumed to be sources of contamination - 2.2.2.
-The highlighted readings above are elevated compared to ambient air and comparison areas

-- 2.2.3.
-The colour-coded table has no scientific value and is the author's subjective opinion. - 2.2.4.
-The air is extremely contaminated, and although the content of the particulates is unknown, these are extremely high and in my opinion a significant risk
+The highlighted readings above are elevated compared to ambient air and comparison areas - 2.2.3.
+The colour-coded table is the author's subjective opinion and has no scientific value. - 2.2.4.
+The air is highly contaminated, and although the content of the particulates is unknown, these are incredibly high and in my opinion a significant risk